nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 These Service Interfaces are @Autowired to the Service Manager Class.

 ## 7. We mock the Service classes by implementing Mock Service classes in the Test Folder for Unit testing
-By Mocking the Service classes we can control their behaviour to give us  Positive and Negative Unit tests.
+By Mocking the Service classes we can control their behaviour to give us  Positive and NegatiCyberpunk 2077 Was Supposed to Be the Biggest Video Game of the Year.
+What Happened?ve Unit tests.
 We add overloaded Constructors to the classes we want to test so that we can inject @Autowired fields and Objects as well as instances of the mocked Service classs

 ![MicroserviceDesignPatternTDDandBDD](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceDesignPatternTDDandBDD.JPG)